Table Parsing with Camelot for Insurance Policy and Claims Data

 "Routing to %s extraction (confidence: %.2f) | AuditID: %s",

-selected_flavor, routing_confidence, audit_trail_id
+selected_flavor, routing_confidence, audit_trail_id,

 )